MingSun-Tse/LightAvatar-TensorFlow/README.md

 ## Code Content
 The code is based on TensorFlow.
 Due to Google IP issues, we are not able to release the complete code.
-Here we release the key code modules (model architecture and loss function) for refenrence.
-Should you have any questions about this work, welcome to raise an issue or contact Huan Wang (huan.wang.cool@gmail.com).
+Here we release the key code modules (model architecture and loss function) for reference.
+Should you have any questions, welcome to raise an issue or contact Huan Wang (huan.wang.cool@gmail.com).

 ## Reference